-Recent Examples of incredulity from the Web
+Recent Examples on the Web

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'incredulity'.
+These example sentences are selected automatically from various online news sources to reflect current usage of the word 'incredulity.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

 : a feeling that you do not or cannot believe or accept that something is true or real